Brand Strategy

 The Mission Statement

-While the vision is about the future, the mission statement is about the present.
+While the vision focuses on the future, the mission statement focuses on the present.
 It defines what you do, who you do it for, and how you do it every day.
 Your mission statement should be the practical engine that drives your brand Heart forward.

 Core Brand Values